bonni208/Business_Ethics/Business_Ethics.md

 # Business Ethics

 I am so glad you're here.
-While I have taught this class well over ten times, this time feels different.
-In the Spring of 2024, I have decided to 'burn the class down to the ground' and rebuild it in a format inspired by some of the greatest teachers I have ever met.
-Also, each class is unique and I am so looking forward to us becoming an us in the coming weeks.
+While I have taught this class well over ten times, each time feels a little different.
+In the Spring of 2024, I burned the class down to the ground and rebuilt it in a format inspired by some of the greatest teachers I have ever met[^1].
+I am so looking forward to our class becoming an us in the coming weeks.

 > Watch the following video to get to know a few things about me, as well as discover a bit about our class.